Achanta

-Achanta is a village in West Godavari district of the Indian state of Andhra Pradesh.
+Achanta is a Town in Achanta mandal of West Godavari district in the Indian state of Andhra Pradesh.

 Geography

-Achanta is a village located in the Godavari river basin.
-The nearest train station is Palakollu located at a distance of 13.21 Km.
+Achanta is a Town located in the Godavari river basin.
+The nearest train station is Palakollu located at a distance of 13.21 km.

 History

-Also known as the Dakshina Kashi, Achanta or previously known as Marthandapuram has a great history.
+Also known as the Dakshina Kashi, Achanta (previously known as Marthandapuram) has a great history.
 In a Grant inscription found in SrungavarapuKota, dated to 5 A.D, stated that the Grant awardee Mathru Sharma native village is Achanta, reveals village exists at 5 A.D.
 Several stone inscriptions found on temples in Achanta suggest that it may have served as an important religious center for Eastern Chalukyan Empire (700 AD - 1130A D).

 Economy

 Achanta consists mostly of agriculturists and small scale traders.
-Like most villages in Godavari River Delta, farmers manage to cultivate two crops of paddy and one summer crop (usually lintels).
-Many farm lands are surrounded by Coconut trees and Mango trees.
-Fridays and Sundays Are market days.
+Like most villages in Godavari River Delta, farmers manage to cultivate two crops of paddy and one summer crop (usually lentils).
+Many farm lands are surrounded by coconut trees and mango trees.
+Fridays and Sundays are market days.